with-Khilraj/we-chat/README.md

 ### Set up Gmail App Password
 - Enable 2-Step Verification in your Gmail account
 - Generate App Password (Settings → Security → App Passwords)
-- Use the generated password in your .env file
+- Use the generated password in your .env.local file

 ### Running the Application